Local-global divisibility on algebraic tori: Introduction

-The problem for elliptic curves was long studied: for $p=q$ there is an affirmative answer over any number field $k$ \cite {Cas62, DZ1, Wong}, for powers $p^n$, with $n\geq 1$ there is an affirmative answer for all $p\geq 5$ over $\Q$ \cite{PRV3} and for all $p> (3^{[k:\Q] /2} + 1 )^2$ over a number field $k$ that does not contain $\Q(\z_p+\z_p^{-1})$, where $\z_p$ is a $p$--th root of unity \cite{PRV2}.
-This bound on $p$ is sharp; indeed for any power $2^m$ and $3^m$, with $m \geq 2$, there exist counterexamples over $\Q$ \cite{Creu, Creu2, DZ2, GRgl, Pal3}.
-These counterexamples imply a negative answer to the problem for powers $2^m$ and $3^m$, with $m\geq 2$, in all but finitely many number fields.
-While there are no explicit counterexamples for $p\geq 5$ over a number field $k$, in \cite{Ran} necessary conditions on $\Gal(k\left(\E[p]\right)/k)$ that have to be satisfied in order to have local-global divisibility by $p^l$ for a prime $p\geq 5$ are given.
+By using these tools, it was possible to give criteria to answer the local-global divisibility problem for several algebraic groups.
+In the case of elliptic curves the problem was long studied.
+The answer is affirmative for $q=2,3$ and for all powers $q=p^n$, with $p> C([k:\Q])$, where $C([k:\Q])=3$, if $k=\Q$, and $C([k:\Q])=\left(3^{\frac{[k:\Q]}{2}}+1\right)^2$, if $k\neq \Q$ (see the recent survey \cite{DP} for further details; see also \cite{Creu3}).
+Instead, for $q=p^n$, with $p=2,3$ and $n\geq 2$, there are known counterexamples over $\Q$ and over $\Q(\z_3)$ (when $p=3$) \cite{Pal3, Creu2}.
+For each number field $k$ linearly disjoint over $\Q$ (\ja{resp.\ }over $\Q(\z_3)$) from the $p^n$--division field of $\E$ over $\Q$ (\ja{resp.\ }over $\Q(\z_3)$) these counterexamples \ja{also give} counterexamples in a finite extension of $k$ (see Remark \ref{extended_counterexamples} for further details).
+While there are no explicit counterexamples for $p\geq 5$ over a number field $k$, in \cite{Ran} necessary conditions on $\Gal(k\left(\E[p]\right)/k)$ that have to be satisfied in order to have local-global divisibility by $p^n$ for a prime $p\geq 5$ are given.
 In addition, for elliptic curves an effective version of the hypotheses of Problem \ref{prob} is produced in \cite{DP2}.
-For principally polarized abelian surfaces in \cite{GRab} the authors proved sufficient conditions for the local-global divisibility by any prime power $p^l$, while in \cite{GRgl2} they generalized these conditions in order to answer the case of $\GL_2$--type varieties (see also \cite{GRgl}).
+For principally polarized abelian surfaces in \cite{GRab} Gillibert and Ranieri proved sufficient conditions for the local-global divisibility by any prime power $p^n$, while in \cite{GRgl2} they \ja{generalized} these conditions in order to answer the case of $\GL_2$--type varieties (see also \cite{GRgl}).
 Furthermore, in \cite{Pal4} the third author produced conditions for the local-global $p$--divisibility for a general commutative algebraic group.
-In the case of abelian varieties, the problem is also linked to a classical question posed by Cassels in 1962 on the $p$--divisibility of the Tate-Shafarevich group (see \cite{Cas62, CS, Creu2}).
-For a detailed survey on the topic, see \cite{DP}.
+In the case of abelian varieties, the problem is also linked to a classical question posed by Cassels in 1962 on the $p$--divisibility of the Tate-Shafarevich group (see \cite{Cas62, CS, Creu, DP}).